ron-weasley-zz/accounts-api/README.md

 ## Instructions
 ```
  * CRUD api
- * jwt will be saved on cookies.
+ * jwt saved as a cookie.
 ```

 ## Built With